lsprangers/lsprangers.github.io/docs/transformer_and_llm/EMBEDDINGS.md

 The ultimate goal, that seems to have been achieved, is to move away from model-per-modality and focus on robust foundational models that can incorporate all types of modalities while allowing them to attend to each other

-Some of the earliest movers were Data2Vec, Flamingo, and Vilbert - Data2Vec, for example, was to predict latent representations of full input data based on a masked view of the input in a self distillation step.
-We can see the parallels here between Transformers, Contrastive Learning, and Multimodality
+Some of the earliest movers were Data2Vec, Flamingo, and Vilbert - Data2Vec, for example, was to predict latent representations of full input data based on a masked view of the input in a self distillation step. you can see the parallels here between Transformers, Contrastive Learning, and Multimodality